 We organize NIBB Genome Informatics Training Courses every year.
-In 2014, we provided two three-day training courses on RNA-seq data analysis.
-These courses are designed to introduce the basic knowledge and skills of bioinformatics analysis to biologists who are not familiar with bioinformatics.
+These courses are designed to introduce basic knowledge and skills of bioinformatics to biologists who are not familiar with bioinformatics.
+In 2016, we provided two courses on RNA-seq data analysis and on BLAST sequence analysis, where a total of 107 researchers and students joined from all over Japan.